 John has done everything he could to make it wonderful for them, from building a sled out of 60” PVC pipe and pulling the kids around in the snow, to building a zipline over the lake.
 My 19 year old daughter commented not long ago that we could “so have our own show” like the Duck Commander, because my husband, 16 year old son and nephews, who live across the road , would love to make their own water park in our lake like the Robertson family did.
 She’s right.

 My husband loves it.
 He has more fun than the kids.
 Building bonfires, pulling hay wagons full of teenagers and shooting sporting clays with our kids and their friends brings him so much joy.
-He’s always looking for new rifles for sale online that he finds suitable for target practice, and everyone has a lot of fun.
 I think it keeps him young.

 John may not be tall in stature, but he’s a giant in his family’s eyes.
 He’s smart and good and has a giving heart.
 He’s a shrewd businessman who’s never lacked integrity.